FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 ## Using ADM-OSC in Nuendo / Use cases

-Although controlling SPAT Revolution source objects from Nuendo audio tracks is possible with the SPAT send plugin and the automation of it, the actual integration of the Nuendo Panner with SPAT Revolution brings the ability to remain in the mixer environment.
-With this, users can stay within the typical mixer panner automation and use the same common remote control tools (Eucon, controller mapping, etc.).
+Although controlling SPAT Revolution source objects from Nuendo audio tracks is possible with the SPAT send plugin and the automation of it, the actual integration of the Nuendo VST MultiPanner with SPAT Revolution brings the ability to remain in the mixer environment.
+With this, users can stay within the typical mixer panner automation and use the same common remote control tools (HUI, MCU, and EUCON compatible controllers can be used, bringing tactile functionality to SPAT Revolution).
 It can be used with current sessions by simply adding the connection to SPAT Revolution as an external rendering tool, leading to a perceptual factors of objects and an acoustic simulation helping build soundscapes.
 Various use cases are possible:

 * Import an ADM file from another environment, render with SPAT Revolution in channel-based (various panning and speaker arrangement formats) or scene-based (binaural, ambisonic up to 7th order).
 * Deliver alternate formats from the same session you've rendered your Dolby Atmos deliverables.
-* Re-render old sessions using the existing panner position but with SPAT Revolution as rendering engine.
+* Re-render old sessions using the existing VST MultiPanner position but with SPAT Revolution as rendering engine.
-* Record all SPAT Revolution object position metadata (from live or studio) to the Nuendo Panner (while still being able to use the SPAT Send for other parameters).
+* Record all SPAT Revolution object position metadata (from live or studio) to the Nuendo VST MultiPanner(while still being able to use the SPAT Send for other parameters).

 ### System schematics - Nuendo and SPAT Revolution

 ![System schematics - Nuendo and SPAT Revolution - Software In / Hardware Out](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/NuendoADMSoftInHardOut.png)
+> **Basic setup where Nuendo is playing back to SPAT Revolution via software input and the the system output / monitoring is going out directly to you audio hardware device.**

 ![System schematics - Nuendo and SPAT Revolution - Software I/O with SPAT Plugins](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/NuendoADMSoftIO.png)
+> **Setup where ou are using SPAT Send and Return Local Audio Path mode to route the signal to/from Nuendo and SPAT Revolution. the return aloows to bounce in Nuendo the rendering result and manage monitoring.**

 ![System schematics - Nuendo and SPAT Revolution - Core Audio / Audio Bridge](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/NuendoADMOSCAudioBridge.png)
+> **Setup where audio bridge devices are use to connect Nuendo to/from SPAT Revolution.
+Typical scenario involvec masOS system with the audio bridge device part of an aggregate device with your audio interface used for monitoring.

 ![System schematics - Nuendo and SPAT Revolution - Dual Computers](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/NuendoADMOSCDualComputers.png)
+> **Typical dual computer setup where AoIP AES67 (Ravenna), AVB, Dante or other multchannel audio interfaces such as MADI are used to send and receive signals between Nuendo and SPAT Revolution.**

 ### Creating an up to 64 objects session in Nuendo